Reducing the Cost of Dropout in Flash-Attention by Hiding RNG with GEMM: Introduction

-Traditionally, dropout (including RNG) is fused into the Flash-Attention kernel.
-The Attention layer is not limited by matrix-matrix multiplication (MMA) math but rather by non-compute bottlenecks, including the Register File read and write bandwidth, the Issue Stage, and Multi-Function Operations.
-Because RNG is also bottlenecked by these limiters, its latency is almost fully exposed when fused with Attention.
-Silicon measurements shows that only 10-20\% of RNG runtime can be hidden with the Attention kernel for GPT-like workload sizes.
+A starter implementation is to run RNG sequentially before Attention, and store the random numbers to generate the masks for dropping out elements (``D'') in Flash-Attention, as shown in Figure~\ref{fig:overview}.
+To improve performance, state-of-the-art solution fuses dropout (including RNG) into the Flash-Attention kernel.
+A common but misleading assumption is that Flash-Attention in LLM training is dominated by matrix-matrix multiplication (MMA) math and thus limited by compute capability.
+This assumption rules out the possibility that Attention and RNG share the same hardware bottlenecks, because RNG has no MMA operations.
+However, with a fine-grained analysis with more lower-level architecture bottlenecks on the kernel code, we observe that Attention is actually limited by non-compute hardware resources: the Register File bandwidth, and the Issue Stage bandwidth.
+Because RNG is also bottlenecked by the Issue Stage, its latency is almost fully exposed when fused with Attention.
+Silicon measurements show that only 10-20\% of RNG runtime can be hidden within the Attention kernel.

-In this paper, we propose a method to overlap RNG with other matrix multiplication (GEMM) layers within the Transformer Block to hide RNG runtime and improve end-to-end performance.
-The stand-alone RNG kernel generates one bit for each element to decide whether it is dropped, and write them to the memory to be read and used later by the Attention kernel when performing the dropping.
+In this paper, we propose overlapping RNG with other matrix multiplication (GEMM) layers to hide RNG runtime and improve end-to-end performance.
 RNG and GEMM are ideal targets for overlapping because they do not depend on each other and have distinct resource requirements and hardware bottlenecks.
-GEMM is predominantly bounded by MMA math and L2 bandwidth, whereas RNG is mostly limited by the Issue Stage and ALU operations.
-Despite GEMM consuming nearly all the Register Files (RF) and Shared Memory (SMEM) within each Streaming Multiprocessor (SM), RNG uses minimal RF and SMEM, allowing GEMM to run in parallel with RNG while obtaining near-optimal performance.
+GEMM is mostly bounded by MMA math and L2 bandwidth, whereas RNG mostly by the Issue Stage and ALU operations.
+While GEMM has a heavy consumption on the Register Files (RF) and Shared Memory (SMEM) within each Streaming Multiprocessor (SM), RNG uses minimal RF and SMEM, allowing GEMM to run in parallel with RNG while obtaining near-optimal performance.

-We built a fine-grained theoretical performance model for RNG and GEMM overlapping.
-This model analyzes hardware bottlenecks for individual kernels, fused kernels, and interference between overlapping kernels.
-It takes in GPU hardware configurations and the model parameters, and outputs the theoretical runtime for each kernel.
+We built a fine-grained analytical model to evaluate the performance for different kernel implementations: sequential execution, RNG-Attention fusion, and RNG-GEMM overlapping.
+This model analyzes hardware bottlenecks beyond compute and memory, and takes into account lower-level hardware configurations such as Register File, Issue Stage, and instruction execution pipelines.
+It takes in GPU hardware configurations and the model parameters, and outputs the runtime for kernels based on the workload's primary bottleneck.
+Our model is validated by silicon results running with FP8 precision~\cite{fp8_model} on H100 HBM3 80GB GPUs~\cite{h100_whitepaper}.